StackVista/stackstate-docs/stackpacks/integrations/slack.md

 To uninstall the Slack StackPack, go to the StackState UI **StackPacks** > **Integrations** > **Slack** screen and click **UNINSTALL**.

 {% hint style="info" %}
-All event handlers configured a Slack event handlers installed by the Slack StackPack must first be deleted before the Slack StackPack can be uninstalled.
+Before you uninstall the Slack StackPack, delete all event handlers that have been configured to use one of the Slack event handler functions installed by the StackPack.
 {% endhint %}

 ## Release notes